Manny Williams: Club career

+Coaching career

 Williams joined Hellenic Football League side Burnham as player-assistant manager for the 2020-21 season.
 Williams became player-manager in October 2021.
 He returned to Slough in January 2022 as player-assistant manager after leaving Burnham by mutual consent.

+After a spell as joint manager at Egham Town, Williams later played for Risborough Rangers where he served as player-coach under Gary Meakin.

+Then in May 2026, Williams was named the new manager of newly relegated Combined Counties Football League side Northwood.

+Williams and Northwood parted company on 1 September 2026 after a 4-2 loss at home to Harefield United.
+The defeat left Northwood with just four points from their opening five league matches.

 International career

 Born in Sierra Leone but raised in London, Williams was capped by England Schoolboys as a youngster.
 He made his only appearance for the Sierra Leone national football team in February 2012, as a substitute against São Tomé and Príncipe in 2013 Africa Cup of Nations qualification.